DiedrichsenLab/diedrichsenlab.github.io/_guides/04_clean_code.md

 Where variable names should begin with a noun, function names should start with a verb. `get_data` retrieves some data. `set_param` sets a parameters. `compute_t_stats` computes a t_statistics. `func1`, `my_secret_weapon`, or `tmp` are not good names.

 ### Classes
 Classes describe *Objects*, who have both features (attributes) and behaviors (function).
-Class names should be nouns - and in the lab code we usually use CamelCase for them (where otherwise we use understroke).
+Class names should be nouns, start with a capital letter, in the lab code we use CamelCase for them (where otherwise we use understroke).
 So `Nifti1Volume` is a good class name.

 Often you have a whole collection of classes, all inheriting from a superclass.
 It is good practice to start the class name with the superclass. `AtlasSurface` and `AtlasVolume` is good, as this naming works well with tab-completion: By typing `Atlas<tab>` you can see immediately all available Atlas classes.
 While `SurfaceAtlas` and `VolumeAtlas` roll better of the tongue, tab completion does not work well.